Crypto-Playground/real-nft/README.md

 # Real NFT

-Query an API endpoint to see if a given wallet address owns (any one of) a given NFT.
+Query an API endpoint to see if a given wallet address owns a given NFT.

-The endpoint is `GET /api/:nftName/:address`
+The endpoint is `GET /api/:nftName/:address[/:tokenId]`

 Currently supported NFTs include: